visgl/luma.gl/docs/api-reference/core/resources/sampler.md

 and the result of the comparison (`0` or `1`) is assigned to the red channel.
 Specifying the `type: 'comparison-sampler'` sampler property creates a comparison sampler.

+For more information, see [Sampling](/docs/api-guide/gpu/gpu-textures#sampling) in the API Guide.

 ## Usage

 Create a new `Sampler`